The Columbus Dispatch: History

 A competing paper, The Columbus Citizen-Journal (known locally as the "C-J", pronounced "See-Jay") was beholden to the Columbus Dispatch for its printing facilities, and controversy surrounded the C-J's demise in 1985.

-In a sale announced on June 3, 2015, ownership of the Dispatch was transferred to GateHouse Media.
+In a sale announced on June 3, 2015, ownership of the Dispatch was transferred to the GateHouse Media subsidiary of New Media Investment Group.
+With New Media's 2019 acquisition of Gannett, GateHouse Media was rebranded as Gannett, the name under which the Dispatch is currently held, Gannett would close the Dispatch's printing facility by this time, and outsourced production to a facility in Indianapolis.

 The Dispatch Broadcast Group, comprising WBNS-AM-FM-TV in Columbus and NBC affiliate WTHR (channel 13) in Indianapolis, remained in the hands of the Wolfe family until 2019, when it was sold to Tegna, Inc., which promptly absorbed the firm.